 Population projections 2021 300,600

 Population projections 2050 371,836

 London plan new homes (ten-year target) 16,670

 Building council homes for Londoners (four-year programme) 384

-“Lewisham is succeeding in bringing in major investment across a range of strategic sites across the borough.
-We want to ensure we deliver high-quality, character-led development in Lewisham that complements our existing neighbourhoods and communities.
-Our recently adopted Catford Town Centre Framework is a prime example of this approach.
+“Lewisham is attracting major investment across a range of strategic sites throughout the borough.
+We want to ensure we deliver high-quality, character-led development in Lewisham that complements our existing communities and addresses the borough’s housing needs.

-We are proud to be the first local authority to conduct a headcount and survey of independent and Black, Asian and Minority Ethnic owned businesses.
-This will help us to better understand, champion and support the diversity of our high streets.
+We are proud to be a home for thriving businesses and vibrant local high streets.
+We were the first local authority to conduct a headcount and survey of independent and Black, Asian and Minority Ethnic owned businesses, helping us to better understand, champion and support the diversity of our high streets.

-Lewisham’s prime inner London location, transport links and highly skilled workforce make it an ideal area for investment, and businesses seeking a base in the capital will find a warm welcome here.”
+With a prime inner London location, easy transport links and a young, highly skilled workforce, Lewisham is an ideal area for investment.
+Businesses seeking a base in the capital will find a warm welcome here.”